The Ocean Trench, the Blowholes, and the Silence: A Week in Samoa

 On Upolu's north coast, 25 km east of Apia, the Piula Methodist Theological College sits on a hillside above the ocean.
 Behind the college, a freshwater spring feeds a cave pool that's open to visitors by donation (5-10 WST).

-I swam through the cave twice.
-The second time, a family of Samoan kids were doing the same, shrieking and splashing.
-One of them, maybe seven years old, swam up to me and said, very seriously, "The fish like you because you're quiet."
-Then he splashed me and swam away laughing.
+Swim through the cave twice if you can.
+Odds are you'll share it with a family of Samoan kids shrieking and splashing.
+One of them, maybe seven years old, might swim up, say very seriously, "The fish like you because you're quiet," then splash you and swim away laughing.

 Savai'i: The Bigger, Wilder Brother

 The ferry from Upolu to Savai'i takes 2 hours (12 WST for passengers).
 Savai'i is geographically larger but has a fraction of the population.
-The road circles the coast; the interior is volcanic jungle.
-I'd brought my rental car on the ferry (extra 100 WST).
+The road circles the coast; the interior is volcanic jungle — the same raw, untamed island wild we went chasing in our face-to-face with a wild Komodo dragon.
+Bring the rental car on the ferry (extra 100 WST).

 The Alofaaga Blowholes on Savai'i's southern coast are violent and beautiful.
 Seawater forces through lava tubes and shoots 20+ meters into the air.
-Locals throw coconuts into the holes to demonstrate the force — the coconut launches skyward like a cannon ball.
+Locals throw coconuts into the holes to demonstrate the force — the coconut launches skyward like a cannon ball, the same raw Pacific drama that draws travellers to the famous blowholes of neighbouring Tonga.

 There are no safety barriers.
 None.
 You stand on wet lava rock next to holes that shoot pressurized seawater with enough force to lift a coconut 20 meters.
-This is exhilarating and terrifying in equal measure.
+It's exhilarating and terrifying in equal measure.
 Entry: 5-10 WST ($2-4).
 Most dramatic during high tide and swell.

-I drove the rest of Savai'i's south coast through villages that felt untouched by tourism.
-Kids waved from the road.
-A woman selling coconuts from a roadside stand gave me one for free because I said "talofa" (hello) before asking the price.
+Drive the rest of Savai'i's south coast through villages that feel untouched by tourism.
+Kids wave from the road.
+Say "talofa" (hello) before asking the price at a roadside coconut stand and you may well be handed one for free.

 The lava fields from the 1905-1911 eruption cover a large section of the north coast — black, jagged rock stretching from the road to the ocean.
 A church spire pokes out of the solidified lava.
 The village of Saleaula was buried.
 Now trees grow through the rock, slowly reclaiming what the volcano took.